 propagateAllChildVariables is set (default:

-true) then all variables of the created workflow instance are propagated to the call activity.
+true) then all variables of the created process instance are propagated to the call activity.
 This behavior can be customized by defining output mappings at the call activity.
 The output mappings are applied on completing the call activity and only those variables that are defined in the output mappings are propagated.

 It is recommended to disable the attribute